We've pulled together answers to the questions we're most often asked about the PRide Awards.

 How do I upload my 1,000 word submission?

-This year, we've created a new form on the online entry platform so a PDF version is no longer needed.
 Once you've selected your region and the category you'd like to enter, the text boxes appropriate to that category are displayed on screen.
 Please ensure you correctly add the text of your entry to the relevant fields.

 Do you offer feedback on entries?